 - Step 1: Apply a generous layer of the peel-off base coat to your nails.
 Allow approximately 10 minutes to dry until the white base coat becomes transparent.

-Step 2 Paint your favourite colour nail polish and/or effect nail polish over it and let it dry.
+- Step 2: Paint your favorite color nail polish and/or effect nail polish over it and let it dry.

-I applied the polishes and used 1 layer of top coat on all nails, because that's what I'd usually do as well.
-From index to pinkie: Color Club Candy Cane, Nfu.Oh 51, Essence Time For Romance, Nubar Hyacinth Sparkle.
-The little bit of tip wear on my indexfinger was caused by me using my nails, not by the base coat.
+After the POBC application and a 10-minute wait, my nails had a glossy, transparent coating.
+When I applied the polishes and added a layer of top coat, I noticed that the base coat felt slightly thicker than usual.
+From index to pinkie, I used Color Club Candy Cane, Nfu.Oh 51, Essence Time For Romance, and Nubar Hyacinth Sparkle.
+The little bit of tip wear on my index finger was my own doing, not the base coat’s fault.

 After allowing the polish to harden for a few hours, it was time to test the peel-off feature.

 I started to peel off the polish, and, to my surprise, it worked like a charm!
 It removed the glitter polish effortlessly and left my nails looking clean.
 Please note that any bits and pieces you see on my nails in the process are not my nails peeling off but tiny remnants of the rubbery base coat.

 To ensure my nails were entirely clean, I used some remover to wipe off the last bits, leaving my nails smooth and polish-free.